Sommyjuliet/Amazon_Web_Services_Project_with_Cybersafe_Foundation/README.md

-# Amazon_Web_Services_Project_with_Cybersafe_Foundation
+# Freshdesk Project
-This is a compilations of my AWS projects as a cloud security engineer
+Created a widget in freshdesk and connected it to a website